alirv90/cfplay/README.md

 npx tsx ./src/client.ts
 ```

-Stream will not work
-1, 2, 3 will be logged at once
+Stream will not work, 1, 2, 3 will be logged at once